Thairo Estrada Player Props: Giants vs. Twins

-The San Francisco Giants, including Thairo Estrada (.250 on-base percentage in past 10 games, 106 points below season-long percentage), battle starter Sonny Gray and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+The San Francisco Giants, including Thairo Estrada (.233 batting average in his past 10 games), take on starter Joe Ryan and the Minnesota Twins at Target Field, Wednesday at 1:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Marlins.
+In his most recent appearance, he went 1-for-5 with a double against the Twins.

 Thairo Estrada Game Info & Props vs. the Twins